m3m0r7/lupinus/README.md

-# magnolia-subscriber
+# Lupinus

-This project is learning the Go lang for me and implement PiCamera subscriber.
+This project is learning the Go lang for me and implement PiCamera and API subscriber.

 This repository replace for Hamster Streaming service from [magnolia-server](https://github.com/memory-agape/magnolia-server).